grelleum/SteelConnection/README.md

 ```

 #### Quickstart:
-See the examples direcory for sample scripts.
+See the examples folder for sample scripts.

 #### Getting Started:
 * Make sure the REST API is enabled on your SteelConnect realm before trying to access the REST API.